duplxey/postgres-post/README.md

 #### Push to VCS

-To deploy your code to Back4app Containers you have to push it to GitHub.
+To deploy your code to Back4app Containers, you must push it to GitHub.
 To do that, perform the following:

 1. Log into your [GitHub account](https://github.com/login).
 2. Create a new [repository](https://github.com/new).